LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 # Chainlink Data Feeds

-Our Chainlink data feeds utilize Chainlink's **direct request** model, allowing you to write real-world data from anywhere on the internet ('Any API') to your blockchain smart contract or Web3 app.
+Our Chainlink data feeds utilize Chainlink's **direct request** model, allowing you to write customized real-world data from anywhere on the internet ('Any API') to your blockchain smart contract or Web3 dApp.
 Our highly-redundant oracle infrastructure ensures that your data is delivered safely, securely, and reliably every time.

 Please use the links below to view our documentation on how to initiate a request from your smart contract.
-If you run into any trouble, head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest service.
+If you run into any trouble, we recommend joining our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest service.

 ### View our data feeds: